OISF/suricata/doc/userguide/rules/datasets.rst

 datarep
 ~~~~~~~

-The datarep format follows the dataset, expect that there are 1 more CSV
+The datarep format follows the dataset, except that there are 1 more CSV
 field:

 Syntax::